freeCodeCamp/freeCodeCamp/guide/english/css/id-selector/index.md

 ```

 ### Specificity
 ID selectors have a high specificity making them difficult to override.
 Classes have a much lower specificity and are generally the preferred way to style elements in order to avoid specificity issues.
 [Specificity on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)
+  The !important exception
+  the !important rule has high specificty than any other selectors and overrides any other declarations

 #### More Information:
 <a href="https://www.freecodecamp.org/challenges/set-the-id-of-an-element" target="_blank">freeCodeCamp Challenge - Set the ID of an Element</a>